suxrobGM/blazor-form-builder/README.md

 2. **Configure the Database**

-   Update the connection string in the `appsettings.json` file located at `src/FormBuilder.API/appsettings.json` to match your PostgreSQL database configuration.
+   Update the connection string in the `appsettings.json` file located at `src/FormBuilder.API/appsettings.json` to match your SQL Server database configuration.

 3. **Apply Database Migrations**